MakeMHz/project-stellar/documentation/Firmware Recovery.md

 ![Firmware Recovery](images/firmware/download.png)

 ## Restore
-Drag and drop the 'stellar_recovery.uf2' to the RPI-RP2 drive.
+Drag and drop the ``stellar_recovery.uf2`` file to the RPI-RP2 drive.
 Wait for the file transfer to complete.
 This process can take up to 10 minutes, so be patient.

 ![Firmware Recovery](images/firmware/copy_1.png)